 - More modern: Reflects 3 years and 11 months of technical progress since the 6D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark IV is the clear winner of the contest (11 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (18 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons